uw-cmg/MAST/MAST/doc/source/3_1_5_defects.rst

 *  defect element symbol
     *  Note that if an ``elementmap`` subsection is given in :doc:`3_1_1_structure`, then the mapped designations ``X1``, ``X2``, and so on can be given instead of an element symbol.

+**ATTENTION:**

+*  Elements in the initial structure, given in :doc:`3_1_1_structure`, will appear in order as entered, by posfile keyword or through the coordinates and/or elementmap subsections.

+*  However, once a defect is formed, structures are RESORTED by element ELECTRONEGATIVITY.
+Therefore, if you are using substitutional defects or non-self-interstitials, you may find that later element-specific keywords (mast_setmagmom, LDAUU, LDAUJ) may be OUT OF ORDER FOR YOUR DEFECTED STRUCTURE.

+*  Please check your files carefully!
+You may want a separate input file for each chemical system (possible created through looping, see :doc:`3_0_inputfile`, in order to synchronize the elements and element-specific keywords.

 The ``coord_type`` keyword specifies fractional or cartesian coordinates for the defects.

 The ``threshold`` keyword specifies the absolute threshold for finding the defect coordinate, since relaxation of the perfect structure may result in changed coordinates.